CHT system of common finances

 B) Pay a contribution

-You will cover your own consumables ("CREW"), and the upkeep ("MAINTENANCE") & equipment ("SPACE") costs of the common base infrastructure.
-Together, this is sufficient for subsisting during your stay, and you will need to additional money.
+the consumables ("CREW"), and the amortised upkeep ("MAINTENANCE") & equipment ("SPACE") costs of the common base infrastructure.
+Together, this is sufficient for subsisting during your stay, and you will need no additional money.

 This does *not* cover personal extras (booze, cigarettes, idiosyncratic expensive food...), so if you want that, budget for it.

 If you bring 🔗stuff to leave, its agreed value to the space is accounted into your contribution.
 Best to talk about this in advance & corroborate it with 🔗ordering.

 For first-time crew short stays, there is a 🔗membership cost.

 ~15€/day, 100€/week, 450€/month

 More details below.

 0) Spend money well